shipleyux/sober-map/README.md

 - Preloaded hero image (when used).
 - Reduced map container size on smaller screens and optimised image dimensions.
 - Checked for unused CSS and minified styles where possible.
+- **Replaced the default OpenStreetMap tile layer with [Carto Light (no labels)](https://carto.com), a lightweight and visually minimal basemap**, to reduce render weight and improve load time.

 #### Outcome:
 Despite these changes, the LCP remains tied to the map rendering process.
 The map is critical to the application’s function, and removing or replacing it would compromise UX.